NASAWorldWind/NASAWorldWind.github.io/README.md

 ```
 hugo new <path to location of new content>/<markdown file name>.md
 ```
-To generate the "get-started.md" file/page in the World Wind Android project using the project structure detailed in the *Site Structure* section would look like this:
+To generate the "get-started.md" file/page in the WorldWind Android project using the project structure detailed in the *Site Structure* section would look like this:
 ```
 hugo new android/get-started.md
 ```